Thomas-debug-creator/Thomas-debug-creator/README.md

 ### Hi there 👋

+I am a Master student in Computational Science and Engineering at EPFL and PoliMi.
+I mainly specialize in:
+- Numerical Analysis
+- Machine Learning
+- Deep Learning
+- Image Processing

 <!--
 **Thomas-debug-creator/Thomas-debug-creator** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.